 Whether you have fibromyalgia or you know someone who does, there are certain things that it is important for everyone to know about this chronic health condition.
-We are about to reveal some important knowledge, including the fact that natural relief is available to patients who are suffering from an underlying problem that is frequently overlooked.
+We are about to reveal some important knowledge, including the fact that natural relief is available to patients who are suffering from an underlying problem that we frequently overlook.

-While the pain of fibromyalgia can occur anywhere in the body and is often widespread, there are also 18 specific tender points that are associated with the condition.
+While pain can occur anywhere in the body, there are 18 specific tender points of fibromyalgia.
 The interesting thing about those points is that four of them are in the neck and a total of 14 are along the spine.
 This hints at an underlying spinal issue that leads to this neurological condition.
 Keep in mind that fibromyalgia pain is related to the central nervous system and is not due to inflammation as is the case with most other chronic pain conditions.

 While most people who have fibromyalgia are primarily dealing with this chronic health problem, others have multiple chronic ailments.
 For example, if you have a condition like lupus or rheumatoid arthritis, you are more likely also to develop fibromyalgia.
 While chronic pain is an overlapping symptom, the patient is actually suffering from two unique chronic ailments.

 There are many reasons for this.
-The condition is still not well understood.
+The condition is still puzzling for many people.
 Some people, even some doctors, don’t feel like it is a real condition.
 There is a potential blood test for it, and it is performed by a third party.
 As a result, most health insurance policies will not cover the test, and many medical professionals do not view it as legitimate.
 Keep in mind that the test may cost around $1,000 if your insurance doesn’t cover it.
 Also, the test measures the lack of certain markers that could present with other conditions, so if you haven’t gone through all of the exclusion tests, you may still have to.
-Therefore, most patients must take tests to have other conditions ruled out before a diagnosis, or they may be bounced from doctor to doctor while trying to find an accurate diagnosis.
+Most patients must take tests to rule out other conditions before a diagnosis.

 Up to 90% of fibromyalgia patients have trouble sleeping, and this is a major problem because lack of sleep can make some of the most debilitating symptoms worse.
 For example, the body cannot process pain properly without getting enough sleep, so tolerance to pain may be reduced.
 Also, the cognitive symptoms, or fibro fog, may all get worse with a lack of proper sleep at night.